Quad Cities International Airport: History

 Franing Field, the site of the present Quad Cities International Airport, was picked as an ideal flying field, with 120 acre of level, grassy land free of obstacles.
 The airport made headlines right at the start, chosen as a control point for the first coast-to-coast flight in the fall of 1919.
 On August 18, 1927 an estimated 10,000 people came to welcome Charles Lindbergh in Moline and his famous plane, the Spirit of St. Louis, on the Gugenheim tour, a cross-country commercial aviation promotion tour.
 In 1929, Phoebe Omlie set an altitude record above the airport in a Velie Monocoupe, the only plane ever manufactured in Moline, which still hangs in the passenger terminal.

 In 1947, the Metropolitan Airport Authority of Rock Island County was formed after seven townships voted to establish it.

 In 1957, the first count of enplaning and deplaning passengers was made, with a total of 59,701 recorded.

 The airport underwent major remodeling in 1961 and 1968, adding everything from baggage claim to a restaurant and boarding areas.

 The present airport terminal was completed in 1985 after studies showed that an addition to the 1954 structure would be more costly than an entirely new terminal.
 The shift to the new $11 million terminal allowed expansion of airline facilities; between 1979 and 1986, the number of airlines increased from two to seven.

-AccessAir, Air Midwest, AirTran Airways, America West Airlines, American Airlines, Allegiant Air, Chicago Air, Midway Connection, Northwest Airlines, Ozark Air Lines, Pan American World Airways, Skyway Airlines, Trans World Airlines and United Airlines have flown to Quad Cities.
+AccessAir, Air Midwest, AirTran Airways, America West Airlines, American Airlines, Allegiant Air, Chicago Air, Midway Connection, Northwest Airlines, Ozark Air Lines, Pan American World Airways, Skyway Airlines, Trans World Airlines, United Airlines, SkyWest Airlines, and Sun Country Airlines have flown to Quad Cities.
 At one time Mississippi Valley Airlines had its headquarters at the airport.
 In the early and mid-1990s turboprop equipment was common; Northwest Airlink and other airlines had Saab 340Bs.
 Carriers have replaced their turboprops with newer regional jets.
-Allegiant Air Airbus 319 and 320'ss fly to Orlando, Las Vegas, Clearwater, and Phoenix/Mesa.
+Allegiant Air Airbus A319s and Airbus A320s fly to Orlando, Las Vegas, Clearwater, and Phoenix/Mesa.

-None of the current legacy carriers fly mainline jets from Moline; the most recent mainline service was Delta Airlines A319s and A320s to Atlanta in 2013.
+None of the current legacy carriers fly mainline jets from Moline; the most recent mainline service was Delta Air Lines A319s and A320s to Atlanta in 2013.
 Until 2002-03, American Airlines MD-80s flew to Saint Louis after its acquisition of TWA in the early 2000s; TWA succeeded Ozark, which started flying to Moline in 1950.
 (Moline's first jets were Ozark DC-9s in 1966.)